 Week Ahead in Kindergarten A

-Kindergarten will be learning vocabulary for animals.
-With the aid of this vocabulary, students will be able to talk about what pets they like or one that they have.
-They will also be able to describe these animals with the aid of the vocabulary previously learned.
-These vocabulary is introduced with a lot of movement games, songs, and art projects.
+This week kindergarten will be learning about family members in spanish.
+With the aid of this vocabulary, students will be able to identify the different members of their family and explore the role of the family in Spanish-Speaking cultures.
+This vocabulary is introduced with a lot of movement games, songs, and art projects.

 Repetition is key so feel free to practice with your child at home!